Table Of Content

 | unblurimage.ai | Strong but artificial | Heavy oil-painting / CG look | No | Avoid for portraits / documentary |

-I used UniFab Video Enhancer AI Cloud as the example because it produced the cleanest result in the test.
+I used UniFab Video Enhancer AI Cloud as the example because it produced the cleanest result in the test — the same steps map onto our fuller enhance video quality online free walkthrough for readers who want each stage described in prose.

 Step 1: Open UniFab's AI Video Enhancer Online in any browser.
 Click "Upload Video" or drag and drop your video file.
 Supports MOV, MP4, AVI, and more.

 Step 2: Choose the AI model (Equinox is the default enhancement model) and output resolution (select 2x for resolution doubling).
 Toggle email notifications if you want to close the browser and be notified when processing completes.
-Click "Start to Process" — each enhancement costs 1 credit.
+Click "Start to Process" — processing consumes cloud credits; the current amount is shown before submission.

 Step 3: Your enhanced video appears in "My Projects" once processing completes.
 The before/after resolution is displayed (e.g., 960×540 → 1920×1080).
-Download your enhanced video before the 15-day auto-deletion.
-Files are processed on isolated cloud instances and encrypted during transfer.
+Download your enhanced video before it is removed under the current retention policy.

-Takeaway: A trustworthy free video quality enhancer 1080p online uses HTTPS, publishes a retention policy, and does not require unusual permissions — UniFab and Wink both meet that bar.
+Takeaway: A trustworthy video quality enhancer 1080p online free uses HTTPS, publishes a retention policy, and does not request unusual permissions.
+UniFab and Wink both meet that bar; for genuinely sensitive footage, keep the file local.